Pierre-Augustin de Beaumarchais: American Revolution

-Beaumarchais had dealt with Silas Deane, an acting member of the Committee of Secret Correspondence in the Second Continental Congress.
-For these services, the French Parliament reinstated Beaumarchais's civil rights in 1776.
-In 1778, Beaumarchais' hopes were fulfilled when the French government agreed to the Treaty of Amity and Commerce and the Treaty of Alliance.
+For his services to France, its Parliament reinstated Beaumarchais's civil rights in 1776.
+In 1778, his hopes were fulfilled when the French government agreed to the Treaty of Amity and Commerce and the Treaty of Alliance.
 France officially entered the American War of Independence soon after, followed by Spain in 1779 and the Dutch Republic in 1780.

 The Voltaire revival

 Shortly after the death of Voltaire in 1778, Beaumarchais set out to publish Voltaire's complete works, many of which were banned in France.
 He bought the rights to most of Voltaire's many manuscripts from the publisher Charles-Joseph Panckoucke in February 1779.
-To evade French censorship, he set up printing presses in Kehl, Germany.
-He bought the complete foundry of the famous English type designer John Baskerville from his widow and also purchased three paper mills.
+To evade French censorship, he set up the Société littéraire typographique de Kehl in Kehl, Margraviate of Baden, on the nearby border with Germany.

+The company, at its peak, became the largest printing works in Europe.
+He bought the complete foundry of the famous English type designer John Baskerville from his widow, and purchased three paper mills.
 Seventy volumes were published between 1783 and 1790.
 While the venture proved a financial failure, Beaumarchais was instrumental in preserving many of Voltaire's later works which otherwise might have been lost.

 More court battles and the French Revolution

 It was not long before Beaumarchais crossed paths again with the French legal system.
 In 1787, he became acquainted with Mme.
-Korman, who was implicated and imprisoned in an adultery suit, which was filed by her husband to expropriate her dowry.
+Kornmann, who was implicated and imprisoned in an adultery suit filed by her husband to expropriate her dowry.
 The matter went to court, with Beaumarchais siding with Mme.
-Korman, and M. Korman assisted by a celebrity lawyer, Nicolas Bergasse.
-On 2 April 1790, M. Korman and Bergasse were found guilty of calumny (slander), but Beaumarchais's reputation was also tarnished.
+Kornmann, and M. Kornmann assisted by a celebrity lawyer, Nicolas Bergasse.
+On 2 April 1790, M. Kornmann and Bergasse were found guilty of calumny (slander), but Beaumarchais's reputation was also tarnished.

 Meanwhile, the French Revolution broke out.
-Beaumarchais was no longer quite the idol he had been a few years before, as he thought the excesses of the revolution were endangering liberty.
-He was financially successful, mainly from supplying drinking water to Paris, and had acquired ranks in the French nobility.
-In 1791, he took up a lavish residence across from where the Bastille once stood.
-He spent under a week in prison during August 1792 for criticising the government, and was released only three days before a massacre took place in the prison where he had been detained.
+Beaumarchais was no longer quite the idol of the masses he had been a few years before, as he thought the excesses of the revolution were endangering liberty.
+He was financially successful again, mainly from supplying drinking water to Paris, and had acquired ranks in the French nobility.
+In 1791, he took up a lavish residence across from where the Bastille had stood.
+He spent under a week in prison during August 1792 for criticising the government, and was released only three days before a massacre took place there.

 Nevertheless, he pledged his services to the new republic.
 He attempted to purchase 60,000 rifles for the French Revolutionary army from Holland, but was unable to complete the deal.